rept0id/monty-hall-problem/README.md

 - **Ex.**: `./main --state-games 2000000`, `./main --sg 2000000`
 - **Default** : 1000000

+## Memory-safety

+This program tries to provide memory-safety, even written in C, by using fixed-size stack arrays - at least for the simulation part.
+Reporting of the result still uses dynamic memory for output buffering, which is something planned to be improved.

 ## Special Statistical Cases

 Apart from the classic cases, this implementation also includes two additional cases: